 Lifestyle inflation is going to happen – that’s just a fact.
 But the recession made that happen a lot slower compared to what it could have been.

-It Made Me Realize The Worst Case Scenario Isn’t So Bad.
+It Made Me Realize The Worst-Case Scenario Isn’t So Bad.
 There’s a thing a lot of people do whenever they’re trying to do something different.
-They think about all of the bad things that happen and overreact to it, acting like the worst case scenario is going to be life ruining.
+They think about all of the bad things that happen and overreact to them, acting like the worst-case scenario is going to be life-ruining.

 The truth is, there are very few things that will ruin your life.
 I graduated during the worst recession since the Great Depression.
 I couldn’t get a job.
 None of my friends could get jobs.
 We all had to move back home and get retail or food service jobs that basically paid us minimum wage.